Actors

 Disney Lawsuit

 On July 29, 2021, Johansson filed a lawsuit against The Walt Disney Company in Los Angeles Superior Court, alleging a breach of contract.
-The lawsuit centered on Disney’s decision to release Black Widow simultaneously in theaters and on Disney+ through the “Premier Access” model, which Johansson claimed violated her contract that guaranteed an exclusive theatrical release.
+The lawsuit centered on Disney’s decision to release Black Widow simultaneously in theaters and on Disney+ via the “Premier Access” model, which Johansson claimed violated her contract, which guaranteed an exclusive theatrical release.

 Her contract reportedly tied her salary to the film’s box office performance, meaning the dual release strategy potentially reduced her earnings.
 Johansson claimed that this strategy cost her up to $50 million in potential bonuses, in addition to her $20 million salary.